rdavdin/notes/java-web/spring-boot/Spring-Boot-Basics-for-Web-Dev.md

 **2 primary types of java classes** you will need to implement in a spring application

 - Data Types are simple classes to **store and represent complex data**.
 Data types are constructed on-demand to **satisfy certain features**.
 It means that we can create a new object to satisfy for our purpose.
-For example, we might create a new object of UserProfile when a client requests info about a specific usr profile.
+For example, we might create a new object of UserProfile when a client requests info about a specific user profile.
 But, we won't just have an instance hanging around.
 - Components, on the other hand, are **persistent services** we can define for Spring to manage.
 Spring will instantiate these services, usually at the time of starting server and make them **available throughout** our application.
 In Spring, component classes are typically instantiated as **singletons**, meaning that only **one instance** of the class is created and managed by the Spring container.
 - Do you understand the meaning of the word 'service'?
 Something like a library that provides methods related to a specific purpose.